Artist's impression of Crows Nest Station entrance

 The station includes:

-- Wayfinding signage and Sydney Metro information.
+- installation of wayfinding signage and Sydney Metro information

 Access and entry